Oikonomou-Stylianos/Project_1/README.md

 Execution:
 - To compile the program, run "make".
 To compile the tests, run "make tests".
 - To run the program, run "make run".
 To run the tests, run "make run-tests".
-- To run valgrind on the executables, run "make val" and make "val-tests".
+- To run valgrind on the executables, run "make val" and "make val-tests".
 - To remove all generated object and executable files, run "make clean".

 Interface Implementation: